 Some of the benefits that Opportunity Knocks Facilitators experience include: Taking pride in helping team members flourish in their business undertakings, Gain insight and learn new skills and practices that improve their professional abilities and contribute to the broader community well being by helping team members improve their business functioning, which then has a positive impact and ripple effect community wide.

-If you have an interest in learning more about becoming an Opportunity Knocks Facilitator, please contact Aly Waibel, Executive Director at [email protected] or phone 541-588-2719.
+If you have an interest in learning more about becoming an Opportunity Knocks Facilitator, please contact Michele O’Hara, Executive Director at [email protected]

-For the past 10 years, Valerie has overseen the marketing for Brooks Resources, one of the region’s oldest and most respected real estate development companies.
+For the past 14 years, Valerie has overseen the marketing for Brooks Resources, one of the region’s oldest and most respected real estate development companies.
 In her role as the Director of Marketing, she manages multiple strategic marketing plans and day-to-day tactics including events, campaigns, digital marketing and PR.
-In addition to volunteering for OK, Valerie is the Vice Chair of the Family Access Network Foundation Board.
+In addition to volunteering for OK, Valerie is a board member of the Family Access Network Foundation Board and serves as the administrator for Building a Better Bend.

 Retired executive with experiences across sales, marketing and general management (CEO), high tech and marketing services industries, three start-up companies and two Fortune 1000 companies, operating from the U.S. and Europe, with frequent travel to Asia.
 Also have done some sales and marketing consulting, and created and taught a class in the Portland State University graduate program on the use of market research to improve the process of innovation.
 I am currently active with two non-profits, in addition to my work with Opportunity Knocks.